Flutterwave/ravepay-nodejs/Readme.md

 `npm install ravepay`

  You can get your PUBLICK_KEY and SECRET_KEY from the Rave dashboard.

  Go [here](https://rave.flutterwave.com/dashboard/settings/apis) to get your live keys.
- Go [here](https://rave.flutterwave.com/dashboard/settings/apis) to get your live keys.

 ```
 var Ravepay = require('ravepay');